Adnan7389/Ethiopian-Job-Search/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 🔒 Security & Maintenance

+This is a **showcase project** for portfolio purposes.
+Dependencies are updated periodically to address security vulnerabilities.

+- **Automated Updates**: Dependabot is configured to check for updates monthly
+- **Quick Update Script**: Run `./update-deps.sh` to update all dependencies at once
+- **Security Audits**: Run `npm audit` in each directory to check for vulnerabilities

 ## 📜 License

 Distributed under the MIT License.
 See `LICENSE` for more information.